A group of people gather around a laptop. They work on things in their workbook.

 Info Sessions

-The 75 minute sessions will include application tips, program information, and time for Q&A.
+Join us for a live information session with program staff and TII alumni.
+The 75 minute sessions will include application tips, program information, and time for questions and answers.

 Who Should Apply

-Middle School (grades 5-8) STEAM teachers who have an interest in expanding their practice to include informal education techniques.
-Ideal candidates are classroom teachers who plan on teaching for several years after TII.
-Efforts will be made to enroll a cohort that supports a diverse, equitable, and inclusive learning environment.
-Early career educators, educators of color, LGBTQ+ educators, educators with disabilities, and educators working in the public schools, particularly Title I schools, are strongly encouraged to apply.
+Efforts will be made to enroll a cohort that represents a variety of perspectives and supports an inclusive learning environment.
+Early career educators, educators of color, LGBTQ+ educators, educators with disabilities, and educators working in public schools, particularly Title I schools, are strongly encouraged to apply.

 If you have any questions about the program or your eligibility, contact us.